frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 Even though these days we see so many beautiful, complete hearts, we also know from the human experience that hearts can be broken.
-Our Lady\'s heart was pierced by a sword, a spiritual sword.
+Our Lady\'s heart was pierced by a sword, a spiritual sword (*cf*.
+Luke 2:35).

-Christ\'s heart was pierced by a lance and there flowed out blood and water, the fountain of the sacramental life of the Church.
+Christ\'s heart was pierced by a lance and there flowed out blood and water (John 19:34), the fountain of the sacramental life of the Church.
 We know that all these things can happen.

 Our hearts may be broken some time, or we might meet people with broken hearts.
-Fulton Sheen said that if ever God allows hearts to be broken, it\'s because He wants to enter into them a little more.
+Fulton Sheen said that if ever God allows hearts to be broken, it\'s because He wants to enter into them a little more (*cf*.
+Fulton J.
+Sheen, *Through* the *Year with Fulton J.* Sheen).

 Our Lady and Our Lord whose hearts are pierced, they\'re a bit like the patron saints of broken hearts.
 They can mend all broken hearts.